 By Mark E. Minyard, CFLS

-Frequently, individuals contemplating a divorce seek opinions about divorce laws and procedures from non-family law attorneys with whom they have an ongoing personal or business relationship.
+Frequently, individuals contemplating a divorce seek opinions about divorce laws and procedures from non-family law lawyers with whom they have an ongoing personal or business relationship.

-Responding to these clients' questions can be difficult and perilous when the attorney's area of expertise is not Family Law.
-This article is intended to assist non-family law attorneys in spotting important issues in pre-divorce counseling; it cannot fully address this broad area nor is it intended to give legal advice about the issues raised.
+Responding to these clients' questions can be difficult and perilous when the lawwyer's area of expertise is not Family Law.
+This article is intended to assist non-family law lawyer's in spotting important issues in pre-divorce counseling.
+Of course, this short article cannot fully address this broad area nor is it intended to give legal advice about the issues raised.

-Providing accurate guidance to a client considering divorce may be critical to a client's decision making process.
-The advice may encourage a client to act more quickly or it may encourage a client to work on the relationship, seek counseling and avoid a divorce.
+Providing accurate and early guidance to a client considering divorce may be critical to a client's decision making process.
+The advice may encourage a client to act more quickly or it may encourage a client to work on the relationship, seek counseling and avoid a divorce altogether.
 A client needs to understand the true cost of divorce.
 Accurately seeing the issues will help a client see the true consequences of a divorce.
-The total costs include attorney and other professional fees for the client and potentially for his/her spouse, opportunity costs due to spending one to three years in divorce litigation, spousal and child support, taxes and commissions relative to the sale of assets, and so on.
-An accurate and honest analysis of all divorce costs is important for a client to understand before the filing of a Petition for Dissolution.
+The total costs include lawyer and other professional fees for the client and potentially for his/her spouse, opportunity costs due to spending one to three years in divorce litigation, spousal and child support, taxes and commissions relative to the sale of assets, and so on.
+An accurate and honest analysis of all divorce costs is important for a client to understand before the filing of a Petition for Divorce.

-Most people do not know that the simple filing of a Petition for Dissolution or Legal Separation causes restraining orders to be issued automatically by the court.
-An understanding of these restraining orders may influence the decision to file or the timing of the filing.
+Most people do not know that the simple filing of a Petition for Divorce or Legal Separation causes restraining orders to be issued automatically by the divorce court.
+An understanding of these restraining orders may influence the decision to file or the timing of the filing of a divorce.

-The following are the Standard Family Law Restraining Orders that are issued when the Petition is filed prohibiting each party from:
+The following are the Standard Family Law Restraining Orders that are issued when the divorce petition is filed prohibiting each party from:

 - Removing the minor child or children of the parties, if any, from the state without the prior consent of the other party or an order of the court;